 Gary Ware was a longstanding Amnesty Advocate whose dedication to human rights inspired generations of New Zelanders.
 This award is a celebration of Gary’s life.
 Each year, a young person or group will receive funding to make their human rights vision a reality.
 This is your chance.

 We’re looking for creativity.
 We’re looking for positive impact.
 We’re looking for connection with people.
 We’re looking for new ways to build hope.
 We’re looking for young people to lead the way.

 When we stand together, humanity wins.
 What’s your big idea to get more people speaking out, holding those in power to account and changing the system to be more fair?

 Amnesty International doesn’t just believe in the power of humanity, we believe in the power of youth – and not at some unnamed point in the future when today’s youth are running the show, but here.
 Now.

 Young people around the world are showing that they have the knowledge, the vision, the organising skills, the creativity and the determination to be a major part of the transformation of our societies.
-Greta Thunberg and the Fridays for Future movement aren’t the first, but they’re a tremendously inspiring recent example of youth power.
+Greta Thunberg and the School Strike 4 Climate movement aren’t the first, but they’re a tremendously inspiring recent example of youth power.

 It’s only right that young people have a real say in the move towards a more fair and sustainable world where everyone, no matter what their background, can live a life of dignity.
 That’s why Amnesty International and the Ware family are providing this opportunity for young people in Aotearoa New Zealand.
 We believe in you.
-Have you ever come up with a great way to do something about it, only to get stopped short because you didn’t have the resources to actually pull it off?
-Well, we’re here to help.
+Have you ever come up with a great idea, only to get stopped short because you didn’t have the resources to actually pull it off?
+We’re here to help.

 So get your friends together and start brainstorming.
 What could you do to inspire people to stand up and take action?
 What could you do to steer governments and corporations towards respecting and defending human rights?